dvdrndlph/xycrf/README.md

 Data: The Trogkanis/Elkan English dataset, provided in [data/hyphen/english](https://github.com/dvdrndlph/xycrf/data/hyphen/english).
 This contains 66,001 hyphenated English words.

-Our model compares unfavorably to the published results in the [Trogkanis/Elkan](https://aclanthology.org/P10-1038/) ACL paper.
+Our model right now compares quite unfavorably to the published results in the [Trogkanis/Elkan](https://aclanthology.org/P10-1038/) ACL paper.
 We also run about four times slower on hardware that is ten years newer, using a training method that makes no guarantees about convergence to global maximum goodness.
 But it does inspire some confidence in the underlying CRF implementation.